fiskaly/coding-challenges/signing-service-challenge/README.md

 In order for you to not start from scratch with everything we provide you with:

-- Set up Go project
+- Go project containing setup
 - Basic API structure and functionality
 - Encoding / decoding of different key types (ECC, RSA)
 - Key generation (ECC, RSA)

-You can use these things as a foundation but you're also open to modify them how you see fit.
+You can use these things as a foundation, but you're also free to modify them as you see fit.

 ### Prerequisites & Tooling